openconnectivity/IOTivity-Lite-setup/Readme.md

     ~/iot-lite
         |-- core             core resource definitions (in swagger)
         |-- DeviceBuilder    The device builder tool chain
+	|                    merging OAS2.0 files into 1 large OAS2.0 file for code generation
         |-- device_output    The output of device builder.
         |         |
         |         |-- code   The generated code.